The Devil Thinks Calvinism

 Obviously, if he believed certain people were irresistibly and unconditionally chosen to be saved, he wouldn’t work so hard to interfere as this verse implies.
 He may be deluded but he isn’t stupid.
 Why try blocking what cannot be altered.

 - He believes no one is destined for hell.

 When Felix trembled (Acts 24:25) and Agrippa was almost persuaded (Acts 26:28) and countless others were moved by the truth of the Gospel the Devil reacted.
-He didn’t assume these people were pre-chosen for hell and, worriedly, he got in the way, doing anything he could to prevent anyone hearing the Gospel in the first place and interfering with their believing it in the second.
+He didn’t assume these people were pre-chosen for hell.
+Instead, he worriedly got in the way, doing anything he could to prevent anyone hearing the Gospel in the first place and interfering with their believing it in the second.

 Anyone pre-elected for hell is already in the bag anyway.
 Why would he worry about them?
 Anyone pre-elected for heaven can never be dissuaded.
 Why would he worry about them?
-If Calvinism is true he obviously missed the point.
+If Calvinism is true and he believed it, he obviously missed the point.

 - He doesn’t believe people are naturally blinded to the Gospel or incapable of grasping it.